- Assistant Professor of Anesthesiology and Critical Care Medicine

 - Create an environment that promotes wellness and resiliency.

 - Develop critical skills around lifelong learning.

 - Nurture future leaders in emergency medicine, anesthesia and beyond.

 Welcome from the Program Director

-Thank you for your interest in our six-year combined program!
+Thank you for your interest in our five-year combined program!

-Our joint anesthesiology and emergency medicine training program, the first of its kind, offers an exclusive opportunity for trainees to obtain dual board certification in two highly complementary fields.
-Both fields offer high-yield training in procedural skills and critical care management.
-When merged together, they offer a trainee the ability to practice in any setting — from the emergency department to operating room or intensive care unit.
-In addition, the ability to work across departments may serve to encourage both interprofessional education and collaboration, as well as scholarly work.
-These graduates represent an exceptional commodity as dual- or triple-boarded physicians in either an academic or community setting, and they bring a broad skill set to rural or low-resource settings.
+Our combined anesthesiology and emergency medicine training program, the first of its kind, offers an exclusive opportunity for trainees to obtain dual board certification in two highly complementary fields.
+Both disciplines offer high-yield training in procedural skills and critical care management.
+When merged together, they offer a trainee the ability to practice in any setting — from the emergency department to the operating room or intensive care unit.
+In addition, the ability to work seamlessly across departments encourages interprofessional education and collaboration, as well as multidisciplinary scholarly work.
+Our graduates represent an exceptional commodity as dual-board eligible physicians in academic or community practice environments and they bring a broad skillset to low-resource settings.

 Both the American Board of Emergency Medicine and the American Board of Anesthesiology have approved our program, making it the first nationally approved program of its kind.
-Unique to the program, trainees spend their final year in longitudinal niche development in our Focused Advanced Specialty Training program, allowing increasingly focused work in popular areas such as critical care, ultrasound, international or austere medicine, and medical education.
+Our curriculum encourages trainees to devote five years to longitudinal niche development in popular areas such as critical care, ultrasound, acute pain management, international or austere medicine, and medical education.

 Program Director, Emergency Medicine and Combined EM-Anesthesia Residency

 Emergency medicine internship as part of categorical emergency medicine program (see categorical program for rotations)